amitkot/styleguide/python.md

-# raise an exception on failure rather than return success value
+# Raise an exception for failure rather than (ab)using return value